upleveled/notion-backup/README.md

-# Notion Guardian
+# `notion-backup`

-A tool that automatically backups your [Notion](notion.so) workspace and commits changes to another repository.

-Notion Guardian offers a quick way to setup a secure backup of your data in a private repository — allowing you to track how your notes change over time and to know that your data is safe.

-The tool separates the logic for running the export and the actual workspace data into two repositories.
-This way your backups are not cluttered with other scripts.
+> Export [Notion](https://www.notion.so/) pages and subpages to a GitHub repo on a schedule (eg. to be used as a scheduled backup)

-## How to setup
+## Setup

-1. Create a separate private repository for your backups to live in (e.g. "my-notion-backup").
-Make sure you create a `main` branch — for example by clicking "Add a README file" when creating the repo.
-2. Fork this repository ("notion-guardian").
+1. Fork this repository and make your fork private
-3. Create a Personal Access Token ([docs](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)) with the "repo" scope and store it as `REPO_PERSONAL_ACCESS_TOKEN` in the secrets of the forked repo.
-4. Store your GitHub username in the `REPO_USERNAME` secret.
-5. Store the name of your newly created private repo in the `REPO_NAME` secret (in this case "my-notion-backup").
-6. Store the email that should be used to commit changes (usually your GitHub account email) in the `REPO_EMAIL` secret.
-7. Obtain your Notion space-id and token as described [in this Medium post](https://medium.com/@arturburtsev/automated-notion-backups-f6af4edc298d).
-Store it in the `NOTION_SPACE_ID` and `NOTION_TOKEN` secret.
+2. Edit `index.js` to add the Notion pages you want to export to the `blocks` array at the top of the file
+3. Optional: Edit `index.js` to specify a different export format, time zone or locale
+4. Create a new repo secret called `NOTION_TOKEN` with the instructions in [this article](https://artur-en.medium.com/automated-notion-backups-f6af4edc298d)
-8. Click the "Actions" tab on the forked repo and enable actions by clicking the button.
+5. Click on the Actions tab at the top and enable actions
-9. On the left sidebar click the "Backup Notion Workspace" workflow.
-A notice will tell you that "Scheduled Actions" are disabled, so go ahead and click the button to enable them.
+6. On the left sidebar click the "Export Notion Blocks and Commit to Git" workflow and enable Scheduled Actions (there should be a notification that they are disabled)
-10. Wait until the action runs for the first time or push a commit to the repo to trigger the first backup.
-11. Check your private repo to see that an automatic commit with your Notion workspace data has been made.
-Done 🙌
+7. After the action has run, check the `exports` folder to verify that the action is running correctly

-## How it works
+## How

-This repo contains a GitHub workflow that runs every hour and for every push to this repo.
-The workflow will execute the script which makes an export request to Notion, waits for it to finish and downloads the workspace content to a temporary directory.
-The workflow will then commit this directory to the repository configured in the repo secrets.
+The GitHub Actions workflow is scheduled to run once a day to:

+1. export each specified Notion block
+2. wait until each export is done
+3. download, unzip and commit the content from each export to the repository

+## Credit

+This script is heavily based on [`notion-guardian`](https://github.com/richartkeil/notion-guardian) by [@richartkeil](https://github.com/richartkeil).